JaqSteele/cifar10-image-classification-comparison/README.md

-# CIFAR-10 Image Classification (CNN vs ResNet50)
+# CIFAR-10 Image Classification: CNN vs ResNet50
+This project compares the performance of a baseline Convolutional Neural Network (CNN) and a deeper ResNet50 architecture on the CIFAR-10 dataset.

 ## Overview

-This project compares a baseline Convolutional Neural Network (CNN) with a ResNet50-based model on the CIFAR-10 image classification dataset.

 The aim was to evaluate how model complexity affects classification performance on a standard multi-class computer vision benchmark, using accuracy, precision, recall, and F1-score as evaluation metrics.